Assistance programs Stafford County.

-Charities, non-profits, churches and grants from government assistance programs provide financial help in Stafford County.
+Charities, churches and grants from government agencies provide financial assistance in Stafford County.
 The funds pay for rent, security deposits, mortgages as well as utility bills and other expenses.
-Or low income families can find free food, clothes, eviction prevention services, legal aid and debt help as well as job programs.
+Or low income families can find free food, clothes, eviction prevention services, legal aid or debt help as well as job programs.

 Local social services and find emergency financial help in Stafford County